rust-scicomp/website/pages/2025/index.md

 The full workshop schedule can be found on the [timetable](/2025/timetable) page.
 You add the workshop to your calendar using the ics feed at [scientificcomputing.rs/2025/calendar.ics](/2025/calendar.ics).

-## Proposing a tutorial
-Talk submissions are now closed, but submissions for interactive tutorial session remain open until 30 May, with submissions being accepted periodically.
-If you would like to propose interactive tutorial, you can do so via [the forms on talk proposal page](/2025/submit-talk).

-If you have any questions for the organisers (about proposing a tutorial or anything else), you can email [contact@scientificcomputing.rs](mailto:contact@scientificcomputing.rs), or you can ask in the [rust-scicomp Zulip chat](https://rust-scicomp.zulipchat.com/).

 ## Code of conduct
 We expect all attendees of Scientific Computing in Rust to follow the [code of conduct](/code-of-conduct.md).